RightDataUSA

 • NE-2: Bacon (R)

-• TX-15: de la Cruz (R) -- a rare marginal district where the Republican seems to be safe
+• TX-15: de la Cruz (R) -- a marginal district where the Republican seems to be safe

 • TX-28: Cuellar (D) -- Democrat with ethical issues; Republicans let him completely slide